opulo-inc/documentation/docs/byop/motherboard/installing-tht/index.md

 The bulk of the connectors on the board are JST XH connectors.
 These come in two, three, and four pin variations.
 The two pin connectors are for the mosfets, the three pin connectors are for the servos, limit switches, and ring lights, and the four pin connectors are for the stepper motors.

-{{% alert color="danger" title="WARNING" %}}
+!!! danger "WARNING"
           The 4-pin JST XH connector for the Y2 motor (the one right next to the Y silkscreen indicator) **needs to be rotated 180 degrees from what the silkscreen dictates**.
 This one should be soldered in reverse, opposite of the silkscreen indication.
 Refer to the image below for reference.
-{{% /alert %}}

 ![](images/IMG_0679.JPG)
 ![](images/IMG_0678.JPG)